 If you play the piano regularly, it’s essential to tune it at least once or twice a year.
 Regular playing can cause the piano’s strings to stretch, which can affect its tuning.
 Tuning the piano regularly helps maintain its tuning and ensures its sound quality.

 The environment in which the piano is located can also affect its tuning.
-If the piano locates in an area with significant temperature or humidity changes, you need to tune it more frequently.
+If the piano is located in an area with significant temperature or humidity changes, you need to tune it more frequently.

 As a piano age, its tuning stability can decrease, and it may need to be tuned more frequently.
 Older pianos may also require additional maintenance, such as replacing worn parts or restringing, to maintain their tuning stability.